Section Five

 Your other goal as a culturally and individually appropriate clinician is to develop a respectful therapeutic relationship and a shared, collaborative reality that will help each client, whether your interaction will be for a minute or two during a quick screening or for many months (or years).

-“Yes and” supports and allows these goals, whether you are preparing for multi-cultural speech-language pathology or enjoying your improvisation classes.
+“Yes, and” supports and allows these goals, whether you are preparing for multi-cultural speech-language pathology or enjoying your improvisation classes.

 In speech-language pathology, as in acting, “Yes, and” is useful because provides a single, learnable behavioral framework that operationalizes the otherwise somewhat abstract notions of recognizing, respecting, and responding to other people.
 It should be your first response to almost anything your clients or their families come up with, whether you were expecting them to go there or not and whether what they said is what you would have said or not.
-It literally, in two simple and learnable words, allows us to recognize (“Yes”), respect (“Yes”), and then respond to (“and”) our clients, regardless of whether we perceive them as a little bit like us in some ways, very different from us in two ways, or anything else.
+It literally, in two simple and learnable words, allows us to recognize (“Yes”), respect (“Yes”), and then respond to (“and”) our clients, regardless of whether we perceive them as a little bit like us in some ways, very different from us in many ways, or anything else.
 It is a universal, multi-culturally appropriate phrase that starts from, and exemplifies, our basic belief that our clients and their families are all universally human and all deserve equitably high-quality clinical services designed to meet their needs.

 Regardless of any other specific suggestions, options, or techniques you might learn or use for multi-cultural, cross-cultural, or any other clinical situations, keep the universal “Yes, and” strategy nearby.